Allegheny County robbery spree suspect arrested in Indiana

 Jun.
 23—An Idaho man is accused in a string of armed robberies in Allegheny County and eastern Ohio, authorities said Tuesday.

 County police responded just after 3 a.m.
 June 9 to an armed robbery at a 7-Eleven in Castle Shannon, said Inspector Michael Peairs.
-Detectives said a man wearing all black clothing and a ski mask walked with a gun and ordered the clerk and customers onto the floor.
+Detectives said a man wearing all black clothing and a ski mask walked in with a gun and ordered the clerk and customers to get on the floor.
 He took off with money from the register and customers' wallets, police said.

 Detectives discovered other municipal police departments were investigating similar robberies, including one at another 7-Eleven about an hour earlier and seven miles away in South Fayette, Peairs said.

-Others believed to be connected to Maombi include a robbery at a Robinson Domino's Pizza June 7 and at a West View Domino's on June 6.
+Other robberies believed to be connected to Maombi include ones at a Robinson Domino's Pizza on June 7 and at a West View Domino's on June 6, police said.

-Maombi remains in jail in Hendricks County, Indiana, where he is charged with failing to use his turn signal and resisting arrest.
+Maombi remains in jail in Indiana, where he is charged with failing to use his turn signal and resisting arrest.

 Police in Ohio told WKBN27 they suspected from the start the two robberies might be related.